wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDevelopment/AddingTemplateVariables.md

 If you wanted to add a new variable to the templates in service to a new feature you have built then you can add the variable in the following way:

-On the build machine repository, add the new variable to

->      ${BUILD_HOME}/builddescriptors/envdump.dat

 To make the new variable available to the autoscaler,on the build machine repository, add the new variable to